- Office: MCG 101

 Ask questions.
 Get news and tips for prospective students.

-Hello!
-My name is Jessica and I graduated from Bishop’s University in June 2016, majoring in Arts Administration, concentration Drama.
+Hello there!
+My name is Jessica and I graduated from Bishop’s University in June 2016, majoring in Arts Administration, Drama concentration.
 Originally from Longueuil, Québec, I was fortunate to grow up in a trilingual setting: I learned French in school, English from the community, and Slovak from my parents.
 I went to Champlain St-Lambert for CEGEP and then UQAM and Concordia for university, before finally arriving at BU in 2013.
-The unique blend of the program, part business and part arts concentration, really sold me, and the rest of the experience was just extra!
-In my 3 years at Bishop’s, I got involved with the Women’s Volleyball club, the BU Singers choir, went on exchange to Australia and worked for Centennial Theatre.
+What sold me on Bishop’s was the unique blend of the program, part business and part arts concentration, but what made it so much more memorable was the rest of the experience that came with it!
+In my 3 years at Bishop’s, many opportunities presented themselves and so, I got involved with the Women’s Volleyball club, the BU singers choir, went on exchange to Australia and worked for Centennial Theatre, to name but a few.
 Some things I am passionate about are sports, culture and travelling.
-I am very excited to be part of the recruitment and admissions team this year and to meet students from across Québec, New-Brunswick and Ontario.
-And that’s me folks!
-Have a great year Gaiters!
+I am very excited to be part of the recruitment team again this year and to meet students from across New-Brunswick and France.
+Looking forward to chatting with you, future Gaiters!

 There’s nothing more rewarding than meeting a student, telling them about Bishop’s, seeing their eyes light up and realizing that you might have just changed their life.
 I experienced this moment when I set foot on campus for a tour and instantly fell in love.
 Ever since that moment, Bishop’s has held a special place in my heart.